Records of prime ministers of the United Kingdom: Richest

+Poorest

 The poorest prime minister was William Pitt the Younger, who was £40,000 (now over £) in debt by 1800.

 Legal issues

 Before becoming prime minister, Robert Walpole was impeached and convicted in 1712 for "a high breach of trust and notorious corruption" and sentenced to six months imprisonment in the Tower of London.

 In the early 1980s, as a student before beginning a political career, Keir Starmer was caught by French police illegally selling ice creams while trying to raise money during a holiday on the Riviera.
 He escaped the incident without punishment, beyond the ice creams being confiscated.

 In 2006 and 2007, Tony Blair became the first sitting prime minister to be questioned as part of a criminal investigation, following the Cash-for-Honours scandal, but this was not under caution.

 In 2022, Boris Johnson received a fixed-penalty notice relating to violations of the COVID-19 lockdown regulations in the Partygate scandal, becoming the first prime minister found to have broken the law in office.
 Future prime minister Rishi Sunak, then Chancellor of the Exchequer, was also fined at the same time.

 In January 2023, during his period in office, Rishi Sunak was issued a fixed penalty notice by Lancashire Police for failing to wear a seatbelt in his ministerial car while filming an Instagram video to promote his government's levelling up policy.
 Sunak hence became the second prime minister in history to be found to have broken the law in office.

+In March 2023, while between serving as MP and before taking office as Prime Minister, Andy Burnham was ordered to pay £1,984 and given six penalty points after admitting to driving at 78 mph on a motorway where there was a temporarily reduced 40 mph speed limit, though he claimed he was "not aware of any variable speed limit in place on the smart motorway at the time".